Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Security Analysis

-It is imperative to note that the unconditional security of this construction is predicated on the strict "one-time" usage of the key $k_2$.
-Key reuse would expose the system to linear cryptanalysis, where an adversary could derive the hash output via XOR linearity (e.g., $Tag_1 \oplus Tag_2 = H(M_1) \oplus H(M_2)$), potentially leading to system compromise.
+It is imperative to note that the unconditional security of this construction is predicated on the strict $one$-$time$ usage of the key $k_2$.
+As key reuse would expose the system to linear cryptanalysis, an adversary could derive the hash output via XOR linearity (e.g., $T_{\text{ag}_1} \oplus T_{\text{ag}_2} = H(M_1) \oplus H(M_2)$), potentially leading to compromise of system.
 This constraint underscores the critical necessity of the underlying TF-QKD layer.
-Unlike classical systems where key distribution often forms a bottleneck, the high-rate TF-QKD protocol ensures a continuous supply of provably secure entropy.
+Unlike classical systems where key distribution often forms a bottleneck, the high-rate TF-QKD ensures a continuous supply of provably secure entropy.
 This capability allows the system to strictly enforce a unique key policy for every transaction, thereby sustaining the theoretical security guarantees in a practical deployment.

-In parallel to cryptographic integrity, the system also addresses threats to the consensus mechanism.
+In parallel to the cryptographic integrity, the system also addresses threats to the consensus mechanism.
 Classical blockchains utilizing Proof-of-Work are vulnerable to Grover's algorithm, which affords a quadratic speedup in unstructured search problems, effectively lowering the hashrate barrier for a 51\% attack.
 The proposed architecture is intrinsically immune to this vector by adopting a voting-based BFT consensus rather than a puzzle-based mechanism.
 Since finality is achieved through authenticated communication quorums rather than brute-force pre-image search, there is no computational search space for a quantum adversary to accelerate.
-The integrity of the ledger, therefore, relies solely on the honest majority assumption ($f < n/3$) and the authentication of the voting messages, remaining robust regardless of the adversary's quantum computational advantage.
+The integrity of the ledger, therefore, relies solely on the honest majority assumption and the authentication of the voting messages, remaining robust regardless of the adversary's quantum computational advantage.